Kiel-Hyre/coinmeup/README.md

 ### About
-- helping a friend, testing different classifiers for prediction
+- Testing classifiers and regressors in a cryptomarket dataset

 ### Installation
 - Jupyter [https://jupyter.org/install]